WeebNetsu/masami/.github/ISSUE_TEMPLATE/describe-what-you-are-requesting-here.md

 ---
-name: Describe what you are requesting here
+name: I want to request a feature
 about: Suggest an idea for this project
-title: ''
+title: ""
 labels: enhancement
-assignees: ''
+assignees: ""
 ---

 <!--